 Considerations for a long term investment strategy

-If you expect Ethereum’s growth to continue, buy some from an exchange and store it in a wallet.
+If you expect Ethereum’s growth to continue, get some from an exchange and store your coins in a wallet.
 When trying to discern if Ethereum is a good long-term investment or not, make sure to conduct some kind of fundamental analysis, similar to how you would analyse a stock.

 Considerations for a short term trading strategy

 If trading for short-term gains is your priority, sign up to a broker with low trading fees and conduct technical analysis.
 This will be key to unlocking value.
-If you spot a pattern, you should be able to make an educated decision about if it is a good time to buy, or if it is a good time to sell.
+If you spot a pattern, you should be able to make an educated decision about which way the price is likely to move.